 Every woman should look at being a wife or mother as a blessing and not a definition.
 Gifts not an identity.
 Men should look on being a husband and father in a similar way.
 They truly are.

 Because when the day ends, I am equally a Christian, a wife, a mother, an engineer, and a writer.
 While I strive for the role of Christian to remain the most-important, all five are part of the fiber of my being.
-I am forever grateful for my husband of 16 years and my two kind, bright, and beautiful children who are very much a part of my identity.
+I am forever grateful for my husband of nearly 19 years and my two kind, bright, and beautiful children who are very much a part of my identity.
 I’m also thankful for the gifts and desire God has given me to write and practice engineering and the daily thirst to know Him and serve Him.

 What are your roles?
 Do you struggle with any of them taking too high of a priority?